 ‘CBC generates almost 500 new pieces of content each day so we need a system that can make real-time predictions and be updated with new pieces of content as they emerge.’

-The per session approach predicts a trajectory of interest based on the items selected earlier in the visit.
+The story says the CBC’s per-session approach predicts a trajectory of interest based on the items selected earlier in the visit.

 The Public Service Algorithm: Personalization at the CBC